alxkhr/memo/README.md

 - pwa for offline
 - logo
 - dark mode
-- connection status always visible in header (connected or not, unreachable server...)
+- connection status always visible in header (connected or not, unreachable server, synchronizing-spinner...)
 - autofocus textarea when details are opened (maybe use forward ref for textarea)
 - close the suggestions on esc and on choosing one (fixes new line after tag bug)
 - really responsive design